polotek/node/doc/api/process.markdown

 ### process.umask([mask])

+Param: mask {Integer} The optional new mask to set.

-Sets or reads the process's file mode creation mask.
-Child processes inherit the mask from the parent process.
+Sets or reads the process's file mode creation mask, see [umask(2)](http://kernel.org/doc/man-pages/online/pages/man2/umask.2.html) for more information.
+Child processes inherit their mask from their parent process.
 Returns the old mask if `mask` argument is given, otherwise returns the current mask.

     var oldmask, newmask = 0644;